Kornelch/ChroTeMoVi/UserManual.md

 •	`dist_precurs()` The last step in each iteration is to verify that the newly generated domain is located at a suitable distance from the precursory domain.
 If this condition is true, the program returns to the function `new_domain()`;

+•	`bead_generate_wrap()` This function is used to restart the program when it cannot find the solution (when it is impossible to add a new domain to the previously created model components).
+The function counts the number of failures in the process of generation of a new domain.
+When the count reaches the value declared by `restart_after` variable, the process of model creation is restarted.
+In the case of restart, the previously generated part of the model is not saved, and the process of generating chromosomes starts from the beginning.
+The number of restarts does not affect the declared number of models to generate.

 ### Running ChroTeMo